Welcome to Millers Homestead the providers of beekeeping equipment and fine natural honey.

 4. Call to set up an appointment before traveling to Millers Homestead.

-This is the hardest change of all.
 It is not a question of face masks and distances;

 it is question of how do we make sure we are not infected as well as our customers.